-- 1. Power electronics equipment must also conform to the requirements of Section 6. - 2.
-Static converters must be designed for the load to be expected under all operating and manoeuvring conditions, including overloads and short circuits. - 3.
-If static converters are separately cooled, the plant must be capable to continue operation at a reduced power level if the cooling system fails, where no redundant static converter system is available.
+1. Power electronics equipment must also conform to the requirements of Section 6.

+2. Static converters must be designed for the load to be expected under all operating and manoeuvring conditions, including overloads and short circuits.

+plant must be capable to continue operation at a reduced power level if the cooling system fails, where no redundant static converter system is available.

-- 4. The circuits for main power supply and exciter equipment must be supplied directly from the power station switchboards and shall be separate for each motor and each winding. - 5.
-Exciter circuits, whose failure can endanger the operation, shall only be protected against short circuit. - 6.
-The static converters must be easily accessible for inspection, repair and maintenance.
+4. The circuits for main power supply and exciter equipment must be supplied directly from the power station switchboards and shall be separate for each motor and each winding.

+5. Exciter circuits, whose failure can endanger the operation, shall only be protected against short circuit.

+6. The static converters must be easily accessible for inspection, repair and maintenance.